theostoican/efficientize/README.md

 ![alt text](https://github.com/theostoican/efficientize/blob/master/images/timeline.png)
 From the top-left side of the timeline interface (and from the home page as well), you can access another type of visualization.
 Clicking the *Show stats* button leads you to the following, more statistically relevant page:
 ![alt text](https://github.com/theostoican/efficientize/blob/master/images/time.png)
+Here you can visualize some statistics regarding the apps in which you spent the largest amount of time.
+In the pie chart, on the one hand, you can see how the time you spent on the top 5 apps fits into the larger picture and how the time you spent on each activity relates to the total time.
+On the bar chart, on the other hand, you can see a top 10 of the apps in which you spent most of the time.
+In the example from above, you can see that on 25th September, I spent most of day in a *Chrome* Page, entitled **Time's Up Marinara** (approximately *14 hours and 22 minutes*).
+That is because I left the app open over night and when I finished the work and took a pause, and the *Marinara* timer opened a page in browser, telling me that I should start working.

+A similar statistics is available for keystrokes as well (by clicking on the second *Tab* - **Keystrokes statistics**).
 ![alt text](https://github.com/theostoican/efficientize/blob/master/images/keystrokes.png)